America 2-Night: Syndication

 Repeats of Fernwood/America 2 Night were broadcast on Nick at Nite from 1990 to 1993 and TV Land in 2002.
-The program has never been officially released on home video in any format.
+Although ten episodes of Fernwood 2 Night were issued in 2013 as bonus material as part of the Shout!Factory complete Mary Hartman, Mary Hartman series DVD boxed set, America 2 Night has never been officially released on home video in any format.